 The values for the parameters ϕ1, α0, α1, α, θ, q and ω ranged from 0.1 to 0.9 for each parameter.
 Average absolute bias, average interval length (AIL) and average 95% credible interval coverage are shown in Table 1.
 To summarize model robustness, these values are averaged over all combinations of parameters, considering their prior distribution is a Dirac’s delta with all probability concentrated in the corresponding parameter value.

-For each autocorrelation structure and parameters combination, a random sample of size n=1000 has been generated using the R function arima.sim, and the parameters m=logM and β have been fixed to 0.2 and 0.4 respectively.
+For each autocorrelation structure and parameters combination, a random sample of size n=1000 has been generated using the R function arima.sim, and the parameters m=logM* and β have been fixed to 0.2 and 0.4 respectively.
 Several values for these parameters were considered but no substantial differences in the model performance were observed related to the value of these parameters or sample size, besides a poorer coverage for lower sample sizes, as could be expected.

 Table 1.
 Model performance measures (average absolute bias, average interval length and average coverage) summary based on a simulation study.